Czech police promise to ‘act upon’ Pandora Papers, as revelations about prime minister become campaign topic

 Brunclik added that the prime minister has survived other political crises in the past, partially by deflecting criticism and portraying it as part of a concerted campaign to force his departure from Czech politics.

-Babis appeared to follow the same script on Sunday night, when he attacked the media outlets that were involved in the Pandora Papers, saying: “This is not an international consortium.
+Babis appeared to follow the same script on Sunday night, when he attacked the media outlets involved in the Pandora Papers, saying: “This is not an international consortium.
 This is the work of our [Czech] mafia.”
 He called one of the ICIJ partners, the Guardian newspaper, a “left-wing, neo-marxist and pro-migration” publication.

 His response to the reports on Sunday came after the ICIJ and several of its media partners had unsuccessfully asked for comment on the 2009 purchase.
 After several outlets sent questions to the prime minister’s press spokesperson, the ICIJ said the press accreditations of three partner outlets for a campaign event were revoked.